whlionel704/Decentralised-voting-application/README.md

 # voting_app

 In this repository, the smart contract represents a decentralised voting application.
 This is referenced from an existing voting application in the following link: https://developer.algorand.org/articles/creating-stateful-algorand-smart-contracts-python-pyteal/.

+APP ID from the testnet: 156791600